Beginner’s Guide to Counting Macros

 - Not eating enough of the protein macro can cause muscle tissue to break down instead of fat tissue.

-- Eating a fixed amount (such as 1200 calories each day) doesn’t take into account the calories you burn according to your unique stats and activity.
+- Eating a fixed low-calorie amount (such as 1200 calories each day) doesn’t take into account the calories you burn according to your unique stats and activity.

-Flexible Dieting: No more than 20% Deficit
+Aim for no more than 20% Deficit

 When counting macros for weight loss, a person must first deduct 20% from the calories required to maintain their current weight.